garv-2501/garv-2501/README.md

 # 👾 Garv Singh Rawlot

-Hey! 👋 I'm a developer/researcher with a knack for AI, agent-based models, and diving into time series data.
-I just love problem-solving in general and building or working with intricate systems.
+Hey! 👋 I'm a developer/researcher with a knack for AI, agent-based models, and LLMs.
+I love problem-solving and working with intricate systems.
 Let's collaborate on some fun projects! 😁

 ---